rkhamada/webDevelopmentBootCamp/readme.txt

 The big deal in this project was learning how to get a input from a user and respond with a information provided by the API.

-For this I used body-parder and https modules and use/get/post/write/send/listen methods.
+For this I used body-parser and https modules and use/get/post/write/send/listen methods.